mantidproject/documents/Design/SANS/BeamCentreFinderDesign.md

 The different approaches of ISIS and ANSTO are currently not compatible.
 They can be summarized as:

 * ISIS makes use of a so-called ReductionSingleton which has a series of registered reduction steps.
 During the reduction, the ReductionSingleton() carries state (mainly via the custom ISIS instrument classes).
 Intermediate results are stored in the Analysis Data Service (ADS).
+ISIS Instrument classes contain information about the movement of instruments.
+They are responsible for moving the loaded sample workspaces, hence they know about user defined position parameters.
+Importantly, they contain the information of the beam centre position.
+In addition, they hold references to calibration files.

-* ANSTO's reduction implementation is currently still work in progress, but will eventually make use of so-called Workflow-Algorithms which do not populate the ADS or carry state information.
+* ANSTO's reduction implementation is currently still work in progress, but will eventually make use of so-called DataProcessorAlgorithms which do not populate the ADS or carry state information.
 This will be a cleaner, more maintainable implementation which is easier to test and verify.
 It is desirable that in the long run ISIS SANS switches to such an implementation.

 This document outlines the required changes to make the *BCF* useable in a more general, faciltity- and instrument-agnostic way.